wellyshen/react-cool-onclickoutside/README.md

 ### Return

-A function to register the component(s) that `useOnclickoutside` hook should target to.
+A function to register the component(s) that `useOnclickOutside` hook should target to.

 ## Inspiration